Authentic Baja Fish Tacos Recipe (Crispy & Beer Battered)

 - Fish: Rock cod, halibut, lingcod, or any firm white fish

-- Tortilla: Corn only
+- Tortilla: Warm corn tortillas only

 Ingredients

-- 1 1/2 cups all purpose flour
+- 1 1/2 cups all-purpose flour

 - 1/2 tsp ground cumin

-- 1/2 tsp ground cayenne
+- 1/2 tsp ground cayenne pepper

 - 1/2 tsp ground coriander